-In an operating after suspension case, the Commonwealth may introduce a certified docket sheet indicating a license suspension as part of the disposition, alone, without more evidence, is not enough to prove the element of notice.
+In an operating after suspension case, the Commonwealth’s introduction of a certified docket sheet indicating a license suspension as part of the disposition, alone, without more evidence, is not enough to prove the element of notice.

 After trial, the defendant was convicted of operating a motor vehicle with a suspended license based on an underlying conviction for operating under the influence (OUI).
 During the trial, to prove the defendant was notified of the license suspension, the Commonwealth introduced a certified copy of the criminal docket for the defendant’s underlying OUI offense.
 Included in the certified docket sheet was a handwritten notation indicating “60 day license loss.”
 The docket sheet also indicated that the defendant admitted to sufficient facts to warrant a finding of guilty on the OUI charge just 36 days prior to being pulled over and charged with operating with a suspended license for OUI; well within the 60 day time period of the suspension.

 On appeal the defendant argued that his motion for a required finding of not guilty should have been allowed because the Commonwealth failed to prove that the defendant was on notice that his license was suspended.
 In a split decision the Appeals Court affirmed the defendant’s conviction for operating after suspension for OUI ruling that the Commonwealth’s introduction of a certified docket sheet indicating a license suspension as part of the OUI disposition was enough to prove the element of notice.